Best Football Stats API in 2026 — Compared

 - Rate limits.
 10 calls per minute on the free tier is tight for any production application.
 Even the Pro tier at 120 calls/min is modest.

 - Limited competition count.
-Even the most expensive plan caps at 100 competitions - compared to 1,196 (TheStatsAPI), 1,236 (API-Football), or 2,200+ (Sportmonks).
+Even the most expensive plan caps at 100 competitions - compared to 80 on TheStatsAPI by default (up to 1,196 on request), 1,236 (API-Football), or 2,200+ (Sportmonks).

 - Delayed scores on free tier.
 Not suitable for live-score applications without a paid plan.